The Problem With New Year's Resolutions

-So we can just forget about our health and fitness for the time being and enjoy the ride… we can grab some more cookies, chug back another rum and eggnog, and skip our latest workout for an evening on the couch, right?
+Now, it might be tempting to temporarily set aside our health and fitness concerns and revel in the festivities.
+Grab a few more cookies, savor another round of rum and eggnog, and trade our workout for an evening on the couch, right?

-Unfortunately, as many of you may or may not have heard, New Year’s Resolutions rarely work.
-Worse yet, the long-term consequences of setting unrealistic resolutions might be doing more damage than good.
+Regrettably, as many of you may already know, New Year’s Resolutions often fall short.
+Moreover, the aftermath of setting unrealistic resolutions may be more detrimental than beneficial.

-How many times have you said something along the lines of “now that Christmas is over I’m going to get in the best shape of my life… But I’ll wait a few more days before getting started… after all, I still have my new years eve party to attend to… now pass over the box of chocolates!”.
+How many times have you uttered something like, “Once Christmas is over, I’m getting in the best shape of my life… but let me wait a few more days – there’s still the New Year’s Eve party to attend… pass me the box of chocolates!”

-Let me ask you this… How is your last year’s resolution holding up?
-Can you even remember what it was?
+Consider this: How’s last year’s resolution holding up?
+Can you even recall what it was?
 You’re not alone.
-More than 90% of New Year’s resolutions end in failure (University of Scranton Psychology Professor John C. Norcross, Ph.D.).
+Over 90% of New Year’s resolutions end in failure (University of Scranton Psychology Professor John C. Norcross, Ph.D.).

-For resolutions to be of any true value, they’ve got to be lasting and consistent.
-We’ve all experienced the down side of short-term changes… a quick high followed by a feeling of being let down and disappointed.
-Worse yet, abrupt lifestyle resolutions might be programming your brain for unwanted side effects including; increased procrastination, decreased self-confidence, and reduced intrinsic motivation.
+For resolutions to truly matter, they must be enduring and consistent.
+We’ve all tasted the downside of fleeting changes – a momentary high followed by disappointment.
+Moreover, abrupt lifestyle resolutions could be wiring your brain for unwanted side effects, such as increased procrastination, diminished self-confidence, and reduced intrinsic motivation.

 So What's The Real Problem With Resolutions?